WingsLikeEagles/cdktf-docker/README.md

 Standard alpine image with the dependencies installed.
 Executing is a matter or running docker run with the volume mounted , managed to get it to CI/CD pipeline with this given that docker is available in your CI/CD tool
 ```

+# Build the container
+This requires a file in the current directory named cdktf.json and the Dockerfile both from this repo.
+`docker build -t cdktf-docker .`

+# Run the container
+`docker run --rm --name cdktf -i cdktf-docker:latest cdktf convert --language python`

+# Pip something in to the container
+`cat my_super_awesome_stuff.tf | docker run --rm --name cdktf-docker -i cdktf-docker:latest cdktf convert --language python`